-It is expected that the Bonds will be available for delivery on or about October 20, 2020 through the facilities of the Depository Trust Company in New York, New York.
+It is expected that the Bonds will be available for delivery on or about April 20, 2021 through the facilities of The Depository Trust Company in New York, New York.

-The City and the Trustee have entered into a Continuing Disclosure Agreement in order to assist the Underwriter in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Continuing Disclosure Agreement").
+The City and the Trustee will enter into a Continuing Disclosure Agreement in order to assist the Underwriter in complying with Securities and Exchange Commission Rule 15c2-12(b)(5) (the "Continuing Disclosure Agreement").
 See CONTINUING DISCLOSURE AGREEMENT.